PritiSheoran/AIW-Infra-Migration/Labfiles/HOL3-exercise1.md

 In this exercise, you will deploy and configure the Azure Connected Machine agent on a Windows machine hosted outside of Azure, to ensure that it can be managed through Azure Arc-enabled servers.

-1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with below Azure credentials.
-    * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>
-    * Azure Password: <inject key="AzureAdUserPassword"></inject>

 1. In the search bar of the Azure portal, type **Azure arc (1)** and select **Azure Arc (2)** from suggestions under Services, as shown below:

     ![Screenshot of the search azure arc.](Images/15-7-25-l9-11.png "search azure arc")